 There is no definitive total for leopard numbers in the Western Cape, however, data from recent leopard studies in three distinct mountain areas suggest that there are fewer than 1000 leopards in the Western Cape.

 The Cederberg Project

-On the 4 May, 2017, the #CederbergProject was launched with a lengthy deployment of cameras for their long-awaited camera trap survey.
-This survey comprises of 130 cameras at 65 paired stations in a 1625km² area of mainly fynbos habitat in the Cederberg Wilderness Area and adjacent private property.
+On 4 May 2017, the #CederbergProject was launched with a lengthy deployment of cameras for their long-awaited camera trap survey.
+This survey comprises 130 cameras at 65 paired stations in a 1625km² area of mainly fynbos habitat in the Cederberg Wilderness Area and adjacent private property.

 To place these cameras, the team had to hike to remote locations, clocking long hours in the rugged Cederberg terrain.
 These camera traps will provide invaluable insights into the lives of these elusive cats and become great educational resources for their outreach programmes.

 Who wouldn’t be inspired to protect and conserve the leopard after seeing this video from a Boland project camera trap!

 The Cape Leopard Trust was launched in 2004 as an active predator conservation working group in the Cape.
 It uses research as a tool for conservation, finding solutions to human-wildlife conflict and inspiring interest in the environment through an interactive and dynamic environmental education programme.